 Sending an Email Resignation Message

-You can leave off the heading when you’re emailing, as well as the written signature.
-(Obviously.
-No need to dig into e-sign software to make it official.)
+- You can leave off the heading when you’re emailing, as well as the written signature.

-Brevity is the soul of email communication.
+- Brevity is key to email communication.
 Keep it as short as possible, while still conveying your message.

-Choose your subject line with care.
-“Thank You” is a good choice.
+- Choose your subject line with care.
+“Your Name—Resignation” is a good option.